Frequently Asked Questions

 Animal Control only handles domesticated animals, such as dogs, cats, and livestock.
 If you have a concern about wildlife, you can contact the Dept. of Natural Resources at 877-463-6497 or a Pest Control/Wildlife Management Service like Critter Gitter (410-708-1228) or Chestertown Wildlife Control (410-778-3315).

 STOP!
 DO NOT touch or move them.
-Often mothers of wild animals will leave their young for most of the day in order to go find food and keep predators away from the babies.
+Often mothers of feral or wild animals will leave their young for most of the day in order to go find food and keep predators away from the babies.

 If you have already moved the babies or they appear injured, please contact the Dept. of Natural Resources at 877-463-6497.